-Whether you're new to woodworking or building picnic tables to sell, this step by step booklet will show you how to build a better picnic table.
-I build about 20 picnic tables every year and I truly believe this is a better picnic table.
-As a woodworker when I put this booklet together it was important to me to keep it simple, yet written with enough step-by-step detail that a reader with no woodworking expereance can actually build this table.
+Whether you're new to woodworking or building picnic tables to sell, my step by step booklet will show you how to build a better picnic table.
+Twenty years ago, I was building well over 20 picnic tables every year, I had a system setup where I could easily build 10 in a day if I wanted to.
+If you want to build a table, I truly believe this is a better picnic table.
+As a woodworker when I put this booklet together it was important to me to keep it simple, yet written with enough step-by-step detail that a reader with no woodworking experience can actually build this table.

-My Gallery Pages include samples of wooden plates, bowls, pet dishes, Toys.
+My Gallery Pages that I've moved into posts and albums, include samples of wooden plates, bowls, pet dishes, Toys.

 My oils section talks about using Oils and Beeswax to finish your projects.